The Miniature American Shepherd temperament and personality makes this breed a great choice for a pet, no matter where you live.

 You should know that the Miniature American Shepherd is not an easy breed to find.
 You won’t always find this breed listed on any of the major adoption sites.

-If you happen to get lucky with a local shelter you should test the temperament of your Miniature American Shepherd before you select on one.
+If you happen to get lucky with your local shelter, you should test the temperament of your Miniature American Shepherd before you settle on one.

 A Final Word about the Miniature American Shepherd Temperament

-The Miniature American Shepherd is a loyal, intelligent, and energetic dog, making her the perfect companion if you love to talk frequent walks or daily jogs.
+The Miniature American Shepherd temperament makes her a loyal, intelligent, and energetic dog.
+She is the perfect companion for you if you love to talk frequent walks or daily jogs.

 She’s a herder by nature, so you may have to train her out of herding smaller animals and young children.